Before delving into specific details behind how we price our items, we will give an overview of how our products are produced, from scratch:

 A single 19mm kingsize silk sheet requires approximately 3000-5000 cocoons to make, and this is without taking into account the amount of silk that has to be picked out and thrown away due to having lower quality fibers.
 22 and 25mm silk fabrics require even more cocoons due to the higher requirement of fiber quality.
 Putting together the cost of breeding the silkworms, unraveling threads, and weaving the threads which all involve a good amount of manual operation from our skilled silk workers, it is not surprising that just our silk fabric alone is more costly than materials like cotton and polyester, the production of which has been largely automated and requires little human intervention.

 If you search around for other bedding alternatives, you will find the down duvets are roughly the same or slightly higher priced than silk items in the North American market, and yet offers significantly fewer benefits to one's health.
 The hypoallergenic version of down duvets is decidedly more expensive than silk duvets which are hypoallergenic by nature.
 You can read about a complete list of silk benefits in our Silk FAQ section here.

-Now, looking back on our prices, we ask you to think on this question:" Do I think it's reasonable to pay a slightly expensive price for something as luxurious, comfortable, and beneficial to my health as Lilysilk's bedding products that are actually 20%-25% percent less expensive than other bedding products of similar or lesser quality?"
-Remember to also take into account our free and fast shipping, responsive and helpful customer service, and the unbeatable 60-day no hassle return policy, and you should find that our prices are, in fact, not that expensive after all.
+Now, looking back on our prices, we ask you to think about this question:" Do I think it's reasonable to pay a slightly expensive price for something as luxurious, comfortable, and beneficial to my health as Lilysilk's bedding products that are actually 20%-25% percent less expensive than other bedding products of similar or lesser quality?"
+Remember to also take into account our free and fast shipping, responsive and helpful customer service, and the unbeatable 30-day no-hassle return policy, and you should find that our prices are, in fact, not that expensive after all.